 Background

 Diabetes mellitus is a common condition and treatment can be complicated especially with many other co-morbidities that are either directly tied to or are complicated by the diabetes.
 One such component is the need for statin therapy for those at high risk for or concomitant ASCVD.
 Due to the emphasis on pharmacological management, this can lead to higher a medication burden.
 All of these can lead to non-optimized therapy for a patient.
 Another factor that can exacerbate this is health literacy.
 Health literacy is tied to lower engagement of a patient with their own healthcare and may lead to poorer health outcomes.
 Pharmacists frequently are the only ones to interact with the patient’s whole medication regimen and often have very good rapport with the patient.
-Pharmacists are able to idenify suboptimal and incomplete therapy.
+Pharmacists are able to identify suboptimal and incomplete therapy.

 Objectives